GaurangTandon/OSCAssignments/A5/xv6-public/report.md

 The sample program was run on three different scheduling algorithms and this is the result obtained for each scheduling.
 We ran using `time tester2` and the wtime output is the amount of the time the children took to execute.

+## DEFAULT

+Ticks taken to complete: 2371

+Mostly because round robin is fast I guess.

 ## FCFS

-Ticks taken to complete:
+Ticks taken to complete: 2399.

+Even though the longest process was run first, the run time is surprisingly fast.

 ## PBS

-Ticks taken to complete:
+Ticks taken to complete: 2724.

+The priorities were changed using pid/2, still the PBS method is slower probably because the round robin thing for same priority people cost it a lot of context switches.

 ## MLFQ

-Ticks taken to complete:
+Ticks taken to complete: 2346

+Feedback helps I guess.
+All processes strive for completion and do not wait more than a set amount of time.

 ## MLFQ scheduling observations